SilkRose/Pony/src/flash-fiction/silk-script.md

 *What is wrong with me?*

-He squeezes me and asks, "What's going on, talk to me, please?"
+He squeezes me, asking, "What's going on, talk to me, please?"

 I cry for a solid minute before being able to compose myself.